Being in a room full of people who also believe in our cause gives me further inspiration and bravery to take risks.

 This first advanced training was also grounded in Movement Matters’ own community organizing framework.
 It connected various aspects of communications and media work to the core organizing competencies of: relationship building, constituency building, and power building.
 Participants gained an understanding of how each of these organizing competencies can be strengthened by strong communication strategy and media development, and how to begin incorporating these tools and techniques into to their current programmatic and campaign work.

-Realizing that video creation/sharing is a tool for relationship building is game changing.
+Realizing that video creation and sharing are tools for relationship/base building and power building is game changing.

 With the success of the training and requests for support and next steps, we have already begun capacity building conversations with several participants/organizations to help them develop and implement systems that incorporate new skills and practices into their ongoing organizing and base building work.
 The creation and development of cross-organizational “action coalitions” has been one of the key areas of Movement Matters’ work in the last ten years.
 With this vision in mind, we are equally excited and ready to build on participant interest in bringing various groups together to develop a joint, intersectional media and communications project that will highlight resident voice and issues in the District and begin to change meaning around our issues.
 More to come on that.

 We are also gearing up for the next training in our Advanced Training Series, focusing on facilitation skills and group process for organizing.
 This training will ground participants in the necessary skills and theory to create gathering spaces that serve as a foundation for the individual transformation, creation of group identity, deepening of consciousness, and moving to action that drive movement-based organizing work.